History & Staff

 In 1952 Wayne Musgrove began working at the funeral home.
 He became a partner with Mr. Lounsbury in 1964.
 In 1973 Mr. Lounsbury died and Wayne Musgrove along with his wife, Kay, became owners of the business.
 Their oldest son, Mark, began working for them in 1980 and their younger son, Jeff, began working full time at the firm in 1985.
 Kay Musgrove retired in 1990 and Wayne Musgrove retired in 1991.
 Mark and Jeff, along with their wives Diane and Sharon, continue to carry on the family tradition of service to our community.

 In 1980 the Musgrove family purchased Riverside Chapel in Florence and Murphy Funeral Home in Junction City.
 The Florence funeral home was sold in 1990.
 In 2001 the Musgroves entered into an agreement with the Archdiocese of Oregon to manage Mt.
 Calvary Cemetery in south Eugene.
 In 2005 the Musgroves purchased several funeral homes and cemeteries in the area from a large multi-national corporation headquartered in Texas, bringing them back into local ownership.
 In 2012 they purchased Poole-Larsen Funeral Home.
-In 2015 Musgrove Family Mortuary, which had been located on Olive Street in downtown Eugene for over 100 years, relocated to the beautiful grounds of West Lawn Memorial Park.
-Musgrove Family Mortuaries and Cemeteries currently operate from seven locations offering the greatest choice of options to the residents of Lane County.
+In 2015 Musgrove Mortuaries & Cemeteries, which had been located on Olive Street in downtown Eugene for over 100 years, relocated to the beautiful grounds of West Lawn Memorial Park.
+Musgrove Mortuaries & Cemeteries currently operate from seven locations offering the greatest choice of options to the residents of Lane County.

 Our Staff’s Dedication to Respectful Care